franciscolobo/LocAlignR/README.md

 ## Citation

-If you use LocAlign in academic work, please cite it using the information in:
+If you use LocAlignR in academic work, please cite it using the information in:

 - CITATION.cff (GitHub / general use)

-- citation("LocAlign") from within R
+- citation("LocAlignR") from within R

 ---

 ## License

-LocAlign is released under the MIT License.
+LocAlignR is released under the MIT License.

 See the LICENSE file for details.